'Even we can contribute': How wheelchair-bound Dubai entrepreneur helps other people of determination sell artwork

 Prefectorial ceremony

 She pointed out that while every parent puts in tremendous effort, the true impact comes from schools, teachers, and mentors.
-She further noted that true impact also comes from those who step up to support a child’s growth as they offer a helping hand that empowers them to gain confidence and push past self-doubt.
+She further noted that true impact is also due to those who step up to support a child’s growth as they offer a helping hand that empowers them to gain confidence and push past self-doubt.

 Pulkit passionately puts it, “Believe in yourself, persevere for your dreams, and work hard.
 Show the world that you are important – that even we can contribute in meaningful ways.”